ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Data Handling Policy.md

 * **Collection**
   * Each command entered on the shell is recorded.
 * **Storage**
-  * UltraSeedbox Servers = Cleartext
+  * Ultraseedbox Servers = Cleartext
 * **Access and Reasons for Access**
 * User
-* UltraSeedbox team
+* Ultraseedbox team
   * These are used for general or application-specific inquiries such as checking if the entered commands by the user are correct.
   * Also used to check for possible intrusions or server abuse.
 * **Retention**